-A potential concern applies to some of the Leishmania species in South and Central America: some parasites might spread from the skin to the mucosal surfaces of the nose or mouth and cause sores there.
+A potential concern applies to some Leishmania species in South and Central America: some parasites might spread from the skin to the mucosal surfaces of the nose or mouth and cause sores there.
 This form of leishmaniasis, mucosal leishmaniasis (ML), might not be noticed until years after the original skin sores appear to have healed.
-Although ML is uncommon, it has occurred in travelers and expatriates whose cases of CL were not treated or were inadequately treated.
+Although ML is uncommon, it has occurred in travelers and expatriates, including in people whose cases of CL were not treated or were inadequately treated.
 The initial clinical manifestations typically involve the nose (chronic stuffiness, bleeding, and inflamed mucosa or sores) and less often the mouth; in advanced cases, ulcerative destruction of the nose, mouth, pharynx, and larynx can be noted (such as perforation of the nasal septum).

 Clinicians should consider CL in people with chronic (nonhealing) skin lesions who have been in areas where leishmaniasis is found.
 Laboratory confirmation of the diagnosis is achieved by detecting Leishmania parasites (or DNA) in infected tissue, through light-microscopic examination of stained specimens, culture techniques, or molecular methods.